department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-report.md

 3. Consider adding a search box next to the word *Search* in the header to make it more visible.
 Also, the search box that opens when you click should be wider so that long search strings don't scroll off the end.
 4. Consider moving the row of images down to the actual bottom of the page so it doesn't give a false "bottom of the page" signal in the middle.
 5. Proof of income in the form of benefit letters should be possible to get to from the View payment history page, as well as from site searches for "income" or "proof of income".
-6. Work on improving the Find a Form search.
+6. Work on improving the *Find a Form* search.
 Marci is working with Lighthouse to improve the search logic.
-Kelson has had success improving the search logic of Resources and support.
+Kelson has had success improving the search logic of *Resources and support*.
 Consider some of the following:
     1. Strip out articles (e.g., "a") from search queries
     2. Search only on the first few words of a long search query
     3. Add typeahead suggestions when entering a search query